 Committee members discussed certain elements of the plan and planning process, including:

-Issues around implementation and commitments to implementation
+Issues around implementation and commitments to implementation.
+Squaxin Island Tribe is concerned that plans will “sit on a shelf”, which could open liability for not demonstrating offsets have occurred for PE well impacts.
+They want to hear from local government about how they can provide certainty.
+Several Committee members offered suggestions and examples.

 Addressing water use beyond new permit-exempt wells/connections

-Some committee members expressed that they interpreted RCW 90.94 to require the committee to consider all water consumption, not just consumption from new permit-exempt wells/connections.
+Some committee members expressed that they interpreted RCW 90.94 to require the committee to include information about other types of water consumption, not just consumption from new permit-exempt wells/connections.

 Ecology encouraged interested committee members to create a formal proposal to share with committee members for a strategy to include all water uses in the plan.
 Such a proposal would be for review and approval by the entire Committee for inclusion in the plan.

-Committee representatives explained their internal plan review process and provide an estimate of how much time would be needed for review and local approval before a final Committee approval can occur.
-At this time, it is estimated that some Committee members may need up to 4 months for their internal review and approval.
+Committee representatives explained their internal plan review process and provide an estimate of how much time the Committee members would for review and local approval before a final Committee approval can occur.
+Paul Pickett from the Squaxin Island Tribe raised concerns about the process to resolve disagreements and integrate parts of the plan into package, all of which will take time and be necessary for an approvable plan.
+At this time, some Committee members indicated that they may need up to 4 months for their internal review and approval.
 This information is an estimate, however it will continue to be taken into consideration by Angela as she develops the 2020 work plan for the group.

 Committee members also discussed that it will be important to have a follow-up discussion on policy and regulatory ideas soon so that any potential actions for inclusion in the plan can be vetted internally by entities.